 I only tiptoed into the fringe of Brooklyn on this trip but hope to see more of New York City’s five boroughs one day.
 These scenes are from the edge of the East River which affords a nice view of Manhattan.

 Pictured here is the oldest ferry landing in New York City, Fulton Ferry.
-Its history dates back to 1642, and Washington stood here with his men in 1776 when evacuating with his men after defeat on Long Island.
+This artwork is based on a photo from my evening here.
+The history of Fulton Ferry dates back to 1642, and Washington stood here with his men in 1776 when evacuating with his men after defeat on Long Island.
 He might not recognize it today but its a great place to spend an evening.
 You can grab a hot pizza from Grimaldi’s up the street and lovely ice cream from the tall white building on the left (an historic fireboat building).
 And then you’re set to watch the city lights across the East River.
 Of course, I’m recounting my evening here, but it’s a perfectly Brooklyn thing to do and, as you can tell, a great place to do it.
-Textures added to this photo create a real feel of the vintage which goes with such an historic spot.

 If you enjoyed these photo-art scenes of New York City, I hope you’ll take a look at my online gallery: